A letter from the faculty and staff of the MFA in Creative Writing Program

 In addition to such careful, challenging feedback from distinguished writers and dedicated teachers, what else feeds an apprentice writer’s writing?
 Obviously, a diet of nourishing reading.
 At Lesley, students read on the edges of their seats.
 Less obviously, something individual and often eccentric feeds a writer’s writing.
 The Lesley program’s interdisciplinary component honors just how widely that “something” can vary.
 Whether it's a publishing internship, learning how to conduct insightful author interviews, reviewing books, teaching workshops, researching subjects relevant to a student’s work-in-progress—or simply getting one’s hands into clay—our students enhance their ongoing writing, or their aspirations for future writing careers, through this unique component.
 Most excitingly, our interdisciplinary component has opened the doors of the college classroom to many Lesley students and alumni.

-I invite you to explore this web site further.
+We invite you to explore this web site further.
 Read the bibliographies of our MFA Writing Faculty and look at our Student and Alumni achievements to see what our students and alumni have accomplished.
 Peruse the residency information.
 Read the frequently asked questions page.
 Then, if you’d like to talk, feel free to contact us, and we can begin, and deepen, that conversation.

 MFA in Creative Writing